Confit d’Oignon or French Onion Marmalade

 Instructions

 - In a heavy frying pan add olive oil over medium heat.
 Add onions and toss to coat.
-Cover pan and cook gently until onions start to color.
+Cover the pan and cook gently until onions start to color.

-- Add salt, pepper, bay leaves, and rosemary and cook for 20 minutes, till herbs are wilted.
-Add sugar, wine, and vinegars and simmer until all the liquids have evaporated and the onions are soft, about 30 minutes.
-Make sure to stir frequently so onions do not burn.
+- Add sugar, wine, and vinegars and simmer until all the liquids have evaporated and the onions are soft, about 30 minutes.
+Make sure to stir frequently so the onions do not burn.

 Notes